LightSys/firefox-audit-addon/doc/backgroundPage.js.md

 auditPassed(suppressAlert): Assigns "True" to the passAudit variable, logs a success message to the console, and sets the bad add-ons array to null.

-auditFailed(badAddons, suppressAlert): Assigns "False" to the passAudit variable, logs an alert with failure message and list of bad add-ons to the console, and calls set_badAddons.
+auditFailed(badAddons, suppressAlert): Assigns "False" to the passAudit variable, logs an alert with failure message and list of bad add-ons to the console.

+set_options(configUrl): Sets the URL to the configuration file.

+set_badAddons(badAddons): Stores the constructed list of bad add-ons.

+set_passAudit(passAudit): Store the value of passAudit

+get_options(done): Retrieves the URL of the configuration file.

+get_badAddons(done): Retrieves the stored list of bad add-ons.

+get_passAudit(done): Retrieves the value of passAudit.

+setStatusAndHash(configUrl): This function pulls the configuration file and parses out the extension whitelist to use for creating the hash key.
+The function then also creates the Passed/Failed/Unkown message for sending to the server upon connection to a secured URL.
+The function then creates the key and salt for the hash function and calls createHmac_And_Assemble and stores the values of the X-Audit header to be attached with an HTTP request to a secure URL.

 createHmac_And_Assemble(key, salt, message, done): This function takes in the concatenates the salt and message as mentioned in the requirements then creates the HMAC using the key which is then returned as a callback function.